SpaceGiraffe-io/reqhub-docs/docs/tutorials/netcore.md

 Wonderful &#x1f44c;

-You can also visit `https://<your base URL>/tutorial/translate?input=whatever_you_want` in your browser, replacing `<your base URL>` with your actual base URL.
+You can also visit `https://<your_base_url>/tutorial/translate?input=whatever_you_want` in your browser, replacing `<your_base_url>` with your actual base URL.
-If a browser window doesn't automatically open to the correct URL when you start the API, you can find the possible base URLs within `Properties/launchSettings.json`.
+If a browser window automatically opens when you start the API, you can copy the base URL from the address bar.
+Otherwise you can find the possible base URLs within `Properties/launchSettings.json` in Visual Studio.

+For example, ours ended up being `localhost:44328`.
+Our full URL would then be `https://localhost:44328/tutorial/translate`.

 ## Create a ReqHub API